GeekGuin/Geekguin-Standards/PHP/php.md

 # PHP

-Our php workflow will be MVC oriented.
+We us  php workflow will be MVC oriented.

 ### Folder Structure
 ```